 My formal practice and vocational qualifications include an Advanced Diploma in Community Services Management, Advanced Diploma in Disability, Certificate IV in Training and Assessment and Bachelor of Adult and Applied Learning.

 I have been training and teaching since 2006.
-I am employed by TasTAFE to teach a number of Mental Health First Aid courses, Mental Health awareness training sessions for workplaces. and prisoners, and qualifications from within the Community Services Training Package.
+I am employed by TasTAFE to teach a number of Mental Health First Aid courses, Mental Health awareness training sessions for workplaces. and prisoners.
+I also teach year 11/12 students completing VET courses.
 I love my work!